Xenii1642/Xii-Boy-Ultra/README.md

 [STEP](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STEP) can also be used in a slicer or for ordering, but it also allows making changes and edits on the shell.

 On top of that, there are also two versions of the top shell:
-### **FMD**:
+### **FDM**:
-If you have a classic FMD 3D Printer, or planned printing the case on one, you should use the [FMD](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/FDM) version of the file.
+If you have a classic FDM 3D Printer, or planned printing the case on one, you should use the [FDM](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/FDM) version of the file.
 The main change is the screen tolerance, which isn't the same on FDM.
 This version only use a Friction Fit technology, and the 3D printed layers help the screen to get stuck in place.

 ### **Resin & SLS**:
 If you planned ordering the case through [JLC3DP](https://jlc3dp.com/) or [PCBWay](https://www.pcbway.com/), or simply printing one yourself with a resin printer, you should use the [Resin & SLS case](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/Resin%20%26%20SLS).
 Considering the shell is much smoother here, normal Friction Fit doesn't work well, and the screen might pop off pretty easily.
-To avoid that, those versions have a Super Friction Fit technology, which mimic the FMD layers and make the screen strongly attached into the shell.
+To avoid that, those versions have a Super Friction Fit technology, which mimic the FDM layers and make the screen strongly attached into the shell.

 The 3D files are also available on my Printable account [Xii-Boy Ultra 3D files - Printables](https://www.printables.com/model/1301431-xii-boy-ultra-wii-portable)